sseefried/foundry-ethernaut-solutions/README.md

 # Ethernaut Solutions

+**WARNING**: These solutions only work with Goerli testnet

 ## Set up `.env`

-Paste in your Infura URL for the Rinkeby network into `.env`
+Paste in your Infura URL for the Goerli testnet network into `.env`

 See `dot-env-sample`